-A standard application form, known as the Common Preference Form must be completed and returned to the Local Authority [Children's Services, Margaret McMillan Tower, Bradford, BD1 1NN) by 15 January 2023 Failure to provide a Common Preference Form (CPF) would mean that the application is not valid.
+A standard application form, known as the Common Preference Form, must be completed and returned to the Local Authority Admissions, Margaret McMillan Tower, Prince's Way, Bradford, BD1 1NN by 15 January 2024 Failure to provide a Common Preference Form (CPF) would mean that the application is not valid.

-If parents/carers feel that they should be in a specific category i.e. Baptised Catholic, then they are required to complete a Supplementary Information Form and provide the required evidence.
-The Supplementary Information Form is attached to this policy and must be submitted by 15 January 2023 to the school c/o Head of School, St Joseph's Catholic Primary School, Queens Rd, Keighley, BD21 1AR
+If parents/carers feel that they should be in a specific category i.e., Baptised Catholic, then they are required to complete a Supplementary Information Form and provide the required evidence.
+The Supplementary Information Form is attached to this policy and must be submitted by 15 January 2024 to the school St Joseph's Catholic Primary School, Park Lane, Bradford BD5 ORB.
 Therefore, failure to provide a Supplementary Information Form (SIF) could affect the category your application is placed in.
 Please note that it is the responsibility of the parent/carer to complete all forms and supply evidence - reminders will not be sent.

-Parents or carers will be advised of the outcome of their applications on 17 April 2023, by the local authority on our behalf.
+Parents or carers will be advised of the outcome of their applications on 16 April 2024, by the local authority on our behalf.
 Unsuccessful applicants will be given reasons related to the oversubscription criteria listed above and advised of their right of appeal to an independent appeal panel.
 (Details of the appeals process can be found on the school website).